Axel2293/Obsidian-Notes/Operating Systems/Sesiones/Sesión 1 (.md

 -
 #### Interrupts
 - Interrupt transfers control to the interrupt service routine generally, through the interrupt vector, which contains the addresses
+### Storage
+- *Main memory*: only large storage media that the CPU can access directly
+	- Random access